-Anyone who knows that a paper, record, instrument, image, video recording, or other matter is going to be used as evidence in a trail or investigation, willfully and intentionally destroys, conceals, or erases with intent to prevent it from being used, is guilty of a misdemeanor crime.
+- Anyone who knows that a paper, record, instrument, image, video recording, or other matter is going to be used as evidence in a trail or investigation, willfully and intentionally destroys, conceals, or erases with intent to prevent it from being used, is guilty of a misdemeanor crime.

 As stated above, it's critical to note that in order for the Los Angeles County to obtain a conviction for destroying or concealing evidence, they must be able to prove, beyond any reasonable doubt, the “elements of the crime,” which include the following:

-- You knew the evidence was going to be used in an investigation or legal court proceeding
+- You knew the evidence was going to be used in an investigation or legal court proceeding;

-- You willfully and deliberately destroyed or concealed the evidence
+- You willfully and deliberately destroyed or concealed the evidence.

 In other words, in most cases, just the attempt is not a crime.
 In order to commit a violation of Penal Code Section 135 PC, you must have destroyed or concealed evidence that is relevant to a legal proceeding, including the following:

-- Police investigation of unlawful activity in jail
+- Police investigation of unlawful activity in jail;

-- Criminal investigation that has yet to produce any arrest
+- Criminal investigation that has yet to produce any arrest;

-- Parole board or violation hearing
+- Parole board or violation hearing;

-- Criminal trial
+- Criminal trial;

-- Civil trial (family law, bankruptcy, etc)
+- Civil trial (family law, bankruptcy, etc).